Worms & worming: protecting your dog

 Nothing visible

-In every case, the vet confirms and chooses the treatment; a negative stool test doesn't rule everything out, as some worms only shed their eggs intermittently.
+In every case, the vet confirms and chooses the treatment; a negative stool test doesn't tell the whole story, because some worms only shed their eggs in bursts.

-These signs deserve a call to the vet, without dramatising: they'll make the connection and choose the treatment.
+These signs are worth a call to the vet, no need to panic: they'll join the dots and choose the treatment.

 - A few "grain of rice" segments around the anus